Cray-HPE/docs-csm/operations/network/management_network/aruba/ncn_tcpdump.md

 > This example will look for DHCP traffic on interface `bond0.nmn0`.
 It will collect all DHCP
 > traffic on ports 67 and 68, and write the output to a file named `dhcp.pcap` in the current directory.
+> This example is looking for DHCP traffic on interface `bond0.nmn0`

 ```bash
 tcpdump -w dhcp.pcap -envli bond0.nmn0 port 67 or port 68